Changing Your Furnace Filter

 - Turn on your furnace and thermostat

 If your furnace won’t turn back on, check the pilot light, it could be out.
 This is generally only an issue for older furnaces.
-When in doubt, or if you experience any trouble, call an expert.
-At Kentucky Climate Control, we’re always happy to help clients any way we can.
+When in doubt, or if you experience any trouble, call an expert – London KY HVAC pros.
+At Kentucky Climate Control, we’re always happy to help clients any way we can so you won’t be asking yourself the same old question, “why is my furnace blowing cold air” ever again.

 Why Does a Dirty Filter Cause my Furnace to Stop Blowing Hot?